 No less important has been the ritual use of spices in history.
 Many people have offered their gods spices or herbs have been used in prominent commemorations.
 The Roman emperors crowned with leaves of laurel.
 When victorious Roman troops entered Rome, they were greeted by throwing at the head saffron stamens.

 Uses of spices in the kitchen

 Garlic and onion are used as food in many cuisines of the world.
 Some spices, like these two previous ones, are foods and spices simultaneously.
 Cucumber would be another one of them.
 Eaten fresh, it constitutes a vegetable, used in many salads.
 Pickled in vinegar, it is considered to be a spice.
 Adding a spicy flavor to foods and snacks gives values, stimulating the production of gastric juices, but should be eaten in moderation so as not to be indigestible.
 Spirits industry uses many spices for scenting and flavoring beverages.
 Well know is the anise liquor, which is based on the plant of the same name.
-(See detailed information on the “Use of spices in the kitchen” in the listing above)
+(See detailed information on the “Use of spices in the kitchen” in the listing below)

 Use of spices as cosmetics and perfumery industry and beauty products